 In our fast-paced, volatile and swiftly changing modern world, the focus on depression is timely.
 We need look no further than Calgary and the faltering economy to see the harsh effect on families and individuals.
 As detailed by Calgary Counselling Centre CEO Robbie Babins-Wagner in The Calgary Herald, when oil has gone down, mental distress has gone up.

 “Disturbing numbers tell the story of the economic downturn on our friends, colleagues and neighbours,” says Babins-Wagner.
 “Our evidence-based measure is showing increased rates of depression and other mental health challenges in our community.”

-The nearly 9,500 people seeking help from the centre in 2016 is a 23 per cent increase since 2014.
+The nearly 9,500 who sought help from the centre in 2016 was a 23 per cent increase over 2014.
 “Stress and anxiety are flooding our community.
 Rates of depression, suicide and mental illness are rising.”